polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 sudo docker-compose up -d
 ```

-If the above gives you an error, you might need to install docker-compose using `apt install docker-compose`.
+If the above gives you an error, you might need to install docker-compose using `sudo apt install docker-compose`.

 The above will start 5 docker containers.